 Salomon Adv Skin 5 Unisex Vest

 The Salomon ADV Skin 6 Vest is a more race-style vest akin to the Ultra Pro 5 by Inov8.
 It is a racing vest-pack designed to meet endurance runners’ demands; the series provides more personalisation in both fit and functionality.
-An updated SENSEFIT and closing system make this pack more comfortable than previous versions for your unique body shape.
+An updated SENSEFIT and closing system make this pack more comfortable for your unique body shape than previous versions.
 The picture above is the ADV Skin 5; however, it is also available in other sizes, and we’ll list those below.

 If you choose to buy the Salomon ADV Skin running vest, you’ll have the ability to adjust the fit and carry hiking poles and other key accessories.
 As with the other Salomon vests included in this guide, you’ll be able to tighten up the front straps, keep your gear and water compressed as the water levels go down.